 A deterministic valuation approach producing point estimates, based on best estimate assumptions and all relevant future cash flows required to settle the life insurance liabilities, is used for most of the business.
-The exception is for contracts with embedded options and guarantees, in particular with-profits participation business, where a more sophisticated stochastic approach based on the average of a number of scenarios is used.
+The exception is for contracts with embedded options and guarantees, in particular With-profits participation business, where a more sophisticated stochastic approach based on the average of a number of scenarios is used.
 The best estimate liability is calculated separately for cash flows in different currencies.
 Reinsurance cash flows are modelled as well as cash flows gross of reinsurance.
-The Company is in the process of implementing a new actuarial modelling system for non-profit business.
-During the year ended 31 December 2018, annuities and certain protection products were transferred into the new modelling system which had minimal financial impact.
+The Company has continued to implement a new actuarial modelling system for non-profit business.
+During the year ended 31 December 2019 the following products were moved to the new modelling system: Individual Income Protection (both heritage Aviva and heritage Friends Life); Term Assurance (heritage Aviva); and Whole of Life (heritage Aviva).
+The implementation of the new system will continue into the financial year ending 31 December 2020.

-Future investment returns are also projected in order to determine the value of such items as annual management charges, investment expenses and the value of investment guarantees on with-profits participation business.
+Future investment returns are also projected in order to determine the value of such items as annual management charges, investment expenses and the value of investment guarantees on With-profits participation business.